 influencing more people around the world today than ever before; ironically, his impact

-will be greater in the 21st century than his own.
-His persona will evolve from the
+is even greater in the 21st century than his own.

 familiar face some of us grew up with on TV during our own lifetimes, to the deified

 legend; many children today see him for the first time- not introducing a TV show- but